netgainsystems/docs/content/overview/architecture.md

 weight: 1
 ---

-{{% company %}} is the cloud data and analytics platform for data normalization, processing, visualization and report generation.
-It integrates and sends alerts to trouble-ticketing systems, and collaboration and messaging systems.
+{{% company %}} is your go-to observability platform for seamless data normalization, powerful processing, dynamic visualization, and comprehensive report generation.
+It’s more than just a tool—it’s your complete solution for transforming raw IT data into actionable insights.
+With seamless integration capabilities, {{% company %}} effortlessly connects with your trouble-ticketing systems, collaboration tools, and messaging platforms, ensuring you stay informed and ahead of the curve.

-When you sign up for an account, a unique and dedicated {{% company %}} instance is created for you.
+Emedge is the heart of our solution, strategically deployed within your enterprise network—whether on-premises, in the public or private cloud, or across a hybrid infrastructure.
+This lightweight, yet powerful, software works tirelessly behind the scenes, collecting critical IT infrastructure data.
+From device metrics to logs and traces, Emedge captures it all, regardless of where your infrastructure resides.

-Emedge is deployed within the enterprise network either on-prem, public or private cloud, or in a hybrid infrastructure.
-Emedge is a thin software that collects IT infrastructure data.
-Such data includes device metrics, logs, and traces, from on-prem, cloud and hybrid infrastructure.
-Emedge forwards the data via an encrypted link to {{% company %}}.
+With data transmission secured by encryption, Emedge ensures your information is safely delivered to {{% company %}}, where the magic of analysis and visualization happens.

-Emedge uses open protocols to collect data from all IT systems.
-Common protocols include SNMP, JDBC, Elastic Beats and others.
+Leveraging open protocols, Emedge seamlessly gathers data from all your IT systems—be it SNMP, JDBC, Elastic Beats, or beyond.
+This flexibility ensures that no part of your infrastructure is left in the dark.

-With {{% company %}} and emedge working together, the user has a full observability to their infrastructure, whether it is on-prem, in the cloud, or hybrid.
+Together, {{% company %}} and Emedge empower you with full visibility into your IT ecosystem, whether it’s on-premises, in the cloud, or within a hybrid environment.
+Experience the confidence of total observability, knowing that your infrastructure is fully covered and your operations are optimized.

 ![Screenshot](/overview/images/{{% imagehome %}}/spog1.png)